MohanscodeHub/Selenium_Automation_Framework_April_22/readme.md

 1. Tests can be run from TestNG.xml.
 2. User can also leverage the thread-count parameter to run the tests in parallel.
-3. User can choose to run via maven commands which is highly recommended.Scroll the left menu and choose TvAppElectronics .
+3. User can choose to run via maven commands which is highly recommended.
 Use command **mvn clean test** to run Tests via maven

 ## Sample Report :